SkunkworksAI/hydra-moe/README.md

 </p>

 ## Mission
-Open Source Mixture of Experts (MoE) architecture to enable OSS AI to achieve SOTA (GPT-4 level) performance.
+A scalable, efficient and Open Source Mixture of Experts (MoE) architecture to enable OSS AI to achieve SOTA (GPT-4 level) performance.

 ## Description